garth-c/r_exploratory_classification_modeling/README.md

 ![image](https://github.com/garth-c/r_exploratory_classification_modeling/assets/138831938/3597a2dd-0905-47a2-b516-64ea7d481889)

-Now perform a computational test for this relationship using a Kruskal test
+Now perform a computational test for this relationship using a Kruskal test.
+The result is a p-value much less than 5% which indicates that this relationship is highly correlated and that this could lead to multicollinearity within the model.

 ```
 #computational test to determine the strength of the relationship